 '''

+qemu-system-i386 [...OPTIONS...] \

+-object tls-creds-x509,id=tls0,dir=/etc/pki/qemu,endpoint=server,verify-peer=yes \

-qemu-system-i386 [...OPTIONS...] -vnc :1,password,tls,x509verify=/etc/pki/qemu -monitor std
+-vnc :1,tls-creds=tls0,password -monitor stdio

 (qemu) change vnc password

 Password:

 (qemu)

 '''

-2.12.6 With SASL authentication
+2.13.6 With SASL authentication

 The SASL authentication method is a VNC extension, that provides an easily extendable, pluggable authentication method.
 This allows for integration with a wide range of authentication mechanisms, such as PAM, GSSAPI/Kerberos, LDAP, SQL databases, one-time keys and more.
 The strength of the authentication depends on the exact mechanism configured.
 If the chosen mechanism also provides a SSF layer, then it will encrypt the datastream as well.